 This clearly did not happen.
 Therefore, the prediction of classical theory came to be WRONG!

-Bohr postulated his theory much like Rutherford but placed charged particle (electrons) in layers of orbit and with each orbits having specific energy such that, electrons can jump from a higher orbit to the lower orbit, and when their energy decreases they return to their orbit.
+Bohr postulated his theory much like Rutherford but placed charged particles (electrons) in layers of orbit and with each orbit having specific energy such that, electrons can jump from a higher orbit to the lower orbit, and when their energy decreases they return to their orbit.

 In simple words, electrons have more energy when there are in larger orbits.

-Bohr’s model key success was the explanation of the Rydberg formula for the spectral emission lines of the hydrogen atom.
-The quantization of atom also contradicted the predictions made by classical theory.
+Bohr’s model’s key success was the explanation of the Rydberg formula for the spectral emission lines of the hydrogen atom.
+The quantization of atoms also contradicted the predictions made by classical theory.

 At last, I will leave you all my readers with a quote by Neil Bohr regarding Quantum Mechanics, and he quote

 “IF QUANTUM MECHANICS HASN’T PROFOUNDLY SHOCKED YOU, YOU HAVEN’T UNDERSTOOD IT YET.
-EVERYTHING WE CALL REAL IS MADE OF THING THAT CANNOT BE REGARDED AS REAL”
+EVERYTHING WE CALL REAL IS MADE OF THINGS THAT CAN NOT BE REGARDED AS REAL”

 That’s It For This Post.
 Feel free to comment and make me know if I have left something.

 Please share It If You Like, Like It If You Share ????